dsi-icl/next-ove/README.md

 This can be found under the tools directory of this repository and uses an AI model to generate thumbnails for projects to be displayed on the launcher page.

-Information for configuring this service can be found in the [README](./tools/thumbnail-generator/README.md).
+Information for configuring this auth can be found in the [README](./tools/thumbnail-generator/README.md).

 ### Logging